FlyingCatCreatures/While-derivation-tree-generator/README.md

 - The less than or equal to operator uses `<=`.
 - The conjunction operator uses `&`.
 - Explicitly allow grouping using parentheses.
+- While not officially a part of the grammar, comments are supported, signified by a %.
+Multiline comments are not supported though.

 Below is the full specification used: